Experience

 I am looking for a place to stay for a weekend at the end of April.
 I would like to be in a green setting.
 I found a nice bed and breakfast, "Alabrena", located on the heights of the village, in the hamlet of Ste-Sabine.
 It seems to be located in the heart of nature, with a magnificent view from the rooms.

-Flipping through the destination magazine, I discover that every day there is a market nearby: Wednesday in Laguépie, Friday in Parisot, Saturday in Caylus...
+Leafing through the destination magazine, I discovered that there's a market nearby every day: Wednesday in Laguépie, Friday in Parisot, Saturday in Caylus...
 I'm in for a treat!

 I arrived at my B&B on Friday evening and was not disappointed.
 Carine and Didier gave me a warm welcome.
 I discover my room, tastefully decorated and very comfortable.
 They explained that I could have breakfast on the terrace adjoining the room, overlooking the garden.